Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Experiments on an IBM Quantum Computer

-Since the CNOT error rate of ibmq\_5\_yorktown is not negligible, which ranges from $1.37 \times 10^{-2}$ to $1.79 \times 10^{-2}$, we can only simulate a short-time evolution.
-For annealing times $t_{a} = 0.2, 0.4, 0.6, 0.8, 1$, the probabilities of the ground state are shown in Fig. 7.
+The CNOT error rate of ibmq\_santiago is not negligible; it ranges from $5.054 \times 10^{-3}$ to $6.641 \times 10^{-3}$.
+This means we can only simulate a short-time evolution.
+For annealing times $t_{a} = 0.2, 0.4, 0.6, 0.8, 1$, the probabilities of the ground state are shown in Fig. 9.
 The catalyst term can speed up the evolution efficiently for large interaction parameter $J$, which is consistent with the theoretical expectations and the earlier simulation results.
+Of course the system size is too small to claim that the success seen here gives real evidence for our conclusions.
+However, it does show how to implement the method on an actual computer, which we will be important as these machines improve.